Convex bodies and asymptotic invariants for powers of monomial ideals: Convex bodies associated to powers of monomial ideals

-The previous theorem allows us to identify the symbolic and irreducible polyhedra as asymptotic Newton polyhedra for the graded families of symbolic powers and irreducible powers of a monomial ideals respectively.
+As we show in the following two corollaries, the previous theorem allows us to identify the symbolic and irreducible polyhedra as asymptotic Newton polyhedra for the graded families of symbolic powers and irreducible powers of a monomial ideals respectively.

 \begin{cor} Let $I$ be a monomial ideal.
 Then the asymptotic Newton polyhedron of the family of symbolic powers $\{I^{(m)}\}_{m\geq 1}$ is the symbolic polyhedron $SP(I)$. \end{cor} \begin{proof} This follows by applying \Cref{thm:limitshapeintcldecomp} to the family of symbolic powers, which is defined in terms of the decomposition $I=\bigcap_{P\in \Max(I)} Q_{\subseteq P}$ with $Q_{\subseteq P}=IR_P\cap R$.
 Together with \Cref{def:symbolicpolyhedron}, this result yields the claim. \end{proof}